 Trusted legal service to patients injured by medical malpractice in Maryland, Washington, DC or across the country

-For more than 35 years Schochor, Federico and Staton, P.A. has fought for survivors of sexual abuse in medical and other settings.
+For more than 35 years Schochor, Staton, Goldberg, and Cardea, P.A. has fought for survivors of sexual abuse in medical and other settings.
 If you or a loved one suffers a serious medical mistake or negligence, we are here to help.
 Contact us or call 410-234-1000 to schedule a free consultation.